TomBrown123/HAWK_UnitreeA1/README.md

 - In order to restore the connection between all the components again, undo the changes to the **interfaces** file and restart the network manager again.
 - Sometimes a reboot is necessary.

-#### Accessing the A1 with LAN and the Hotspot

-- The Nvidea TX2 IP address is `192.168.123.12`.
-This board handles SLAM, Image Transmission and Stereo Vision and is also where you will implement most of your code.
-- The x86 Platform IP address is `192.168.123.161`.
-This board handles User Logic control, Sport mode controller and the unitree_sdk.
-When you start an LCM server using the Unitree SDK examples, it connects to this board and and sends the movement commands over UDP.
-- The default password for both is **123**
-- The default password for the wifi hotspot is **00000000**

 ####  Unitree_legged_sdk

 - The Unitree_legged_sdk contains some examples for High and Low level control.
 - For High level control, make sure the robot is standing and for Low level control the robot must be hung from a strap.
 - These examples communicate with the A1 over UDP and can be run with the relevant command, such as `sudo ./example_walk`
 - However, when I ran these examples, the A1 went through the movements briefly and then fell to the ground.
-I suspect it is either due to the acctuators not receiving enough power (I was using a powersupply to power the A1) or there is a certain amount of latency which leads to the movements becoming out of sync which causes the A1 to go into safe mode and instantly stop all processes.
+I suspect it is either due to the acctuators not receiving enough power (I was using a power supply to power the A1) or there is a certain amount of latency which leads to the movements becoming out of sync which causes the A1 to go into safe mode and instantly stop all processes.

 #### RobotSLAMSystem

 - The `RobotSLAMSystem` will be begin on startup if the lidar is connected to the Nvidea NX, otherwise the RobotVisionSystem will start.
 - Both the RobotSLAMSystem and the RobotVisionSystem cannot be run at the same time.
-Attempting this will result in a **Bind client ip&port failed** error for whichever process starts second.
+Attempting this will result in a `bind client ip&port failed` error for whichever process starts second.
 Thus, you must first `kill PID # replace PID with RobotVisionSyst PID` if RobotVisionSystem is running.
 - To start the RobotSLAMSystem, navigate to the RobotSLAMSystem folder in the terminal and type `./start.sh`.
 This currently starts all the relevant nodes and topics for slam and opens a rviz window which visualises the costmap.
 - You can set a goal using the 2d Nav Goal button or by directly sending a command to **/move_base_simple/goal**
 - However, unitl now I have been unable to get it to navigate although data is being published to the **/base_controller_node** from **/cmd_vel**.
 I suspect it is due to the powersupply being unable to supply enough power.
 Test this with the battery.